Toarexer/GameOfLife/docs/testplan.md

 ### Move

-- Check if the method correctly sets the current Position to NextPosition.
+- Check if the method correctly sets the NextPosition.
 - Check if the Fox moves randomly if it should.
 - Verify if the Fox moves appropriately when in a mating pair.